 If you feel uncomfortable giving or receiving analingus that is absolutely, totally, 100% ok.
 You never need to feel like you should be into something that you just aren’t into.
 Try filling out our Yes, No, Maybe List with a partner, to set some ground rules about what you’re totally into, totally not into and interested in trying out.
 You can always change your mind at any time but it helps to open up the conversation.

 For people with penises, a sleeve, can recreate a lot of the wet, suction sensations of oral sex.
-We love Flex because it also adds a swirling motion into the mix that really ups the ante.
-Make sure to use a good amount of water-based lube and don’t be afraid to reapply.
-Using the QuickShot and some lube can enhance the sensation of its already textured and suction-y interior.
+We love Flex because it also adds a swirling motion into the mix that really ups the ante, as well as a hole you can cover with your finger to increase suction and the Fleshlight Turbo Thrust has been voted the Fleshlight to most closely replicate oral due to its doubled layered opening.
 If you’re trans masc and have either taken T and experienced some growth or are naturally a bit bigger down there, the ShotPocket is a sleeve made specifically for you.
 It’s wonderfully soft and squishy and with a nice amount of water-based lube, it can really offer a wonderful suction sensation.
 Don’t just take our word for it, read a review here.

 The mind is a powerful thing, so try watching oral porn or fantasizing about oral as you use your toys and you’ll be surprised how realistic they can feel.